Campus Living & Learning loves to hear from faculty who are interested in investing in the lives of students by living on campus!

 Dr. Todd Buras, Associate Professir, Philosophy and Undergraduate Program Director - Alexander and Memorial Halls, Honors Residential College Faculty Master

 Dr. Robert Creech, Professor, Christian Ministries, Truett Seminary and Director of Pastoral Ministries - North Village, University House Faculty-In-Residence

 Mr. Brian Elliott, Senior Lecturer, Film & Digital Media - North Village, Texana House Faculty-in-Residence

-Dr. Jennifer Good, Associate Professor, Modern Foreign Languages (German) - Brooks Flats Residential Community, Global Community, Entrepreneurship, and Outdoor Adventure LLCs
+Dr. Jennifer Good, Associate Professor, Modern Languages and Cultures (German) - Brooks Flats Residential Community, Global Community, Entrepreneurship, and Outdoor Adventure LLCs

 Dr. Ian Gravagne, Associate Professor, Electrical and Computer Engineering - Teal Residential College Faculty Master

 Dr. Jim Marcum, Professor, Philosophy and Director of Medical Humanities Program - Earle Hall Faculty-In-Residence, Science & Health Living-Learning Center

 Dr. Carson Mencken, Professor, Sociology - University Parks Residential Community co-Faculty-in-Residence, Transfer Year Experience Living-Learning Center